Mon to Fri:

 Is it just a trickle, maybe, from over-watering your plants?
 Or is it possible to have water leaks or a burst water pipe or water line beneath a concrete driveway?
 Yes, it is.

-A homeowner, suspecting water leaking under their driveway, recently called us.
+A homeowner who suspected water was leaking under their driveway recently called us.
 Michael in Worongary noticed moisture starting to appear on the surface of his lawn beside his garage.
 Over the next few days, he located and found the moisture spread across the other side of the concrete driveway, along the side of the house, and water started trickling into the stormwater drain at the roadside curb.

 When we arrived, there was little doubt whether there was a leak on the ground with the physical evidence we were presented with.
 Michael’s water meter was ticking over while no water was being used in the house, and all the other apparent signs of plumbing problems were present.
-There was definitely something wrong with the underground pipes, and if not fixed immediately, a high water bill is about to present itself.
+Something was wrong with the underground pipes; if not fixed immediately, a high water bill is about to present itself.

 The main issue we faced was identifying the source of the water leak.
 Due to the widespread nature of where the water showed and its proximity to the concrete driveway, our licensed plumbers opted for leak detection to narrow down the likely locations of the possible underground water leak.
 With acoustic and thermal technology available and pipe relining a quicker and updated solution for water leakage and most cases of a troubled service pipe, you’d expect things would be easier to fix those damp spots and pooling water.